The Maryland Medical Cannabis Commission (MMCC)

 In 2010, Maryland ranked number five countrywide for its marijuana possession arrest rate.
 Additionally, Maryland’s per capita spending for cannabis possession arrest was third-highest in the country in the same year.
 Things changed, however, in 2014 with the passing of House Bill 881.

 So, what happened in 2014?
 Maryland legalized medical cannabis.
 Also, the law established the Natalie M. LaPrade Medical Cannabis Commission.
 Also, going by the Maryland Medical Cannabis Commission (MMCC), the Commission is responsible for developing policies, procedures, directives, and regulations to implement programs to make medical marijuana available to eligible patients safely and effectively.

 The impact was not immediate, though.
-And it took three years (until 2017) for the Maryland Medical Cannabis Commission (MMCC) to become operational and eligible patients to lawfully buy, possess, and use medical marijuana in the state.
+And it took three years (until 2017) for the Maryland Medical Cannabis Commission (MMCC) to become operational and for eligible patients to lawfully buy, possess, and use medical marijuana in the state.

 As a law-abiding Maryland patient, you should be aware of the responsibility that your patient status carries with it and take note of the following rules while you are undergoing your medical cannabis treatment:

 - Your patient status grants you the right to possess a specific quantity of cannabis over 30 days.
 This quantity will likely vary in a case-by-case scenario depending on your treatment requirements.
 However, you have NO legal right to possess anything exceeding your explicitly set limit.

 - Your patient status does NOT give you the right to grow medical cannabis plants in Maryland.
 Any medical cannabis needs to be purchased from a state-approved dispensary.